johnsellin93/grab/README.md

 repository context expands incrementally to clipboard
 ```

 The workflow is intentionally batch-oriented.

-Rather than extracting one function at a time, assistants generate multiple extraction commands that can be executed together to rapidly expand repository context across related code paths.
+- Assistants generate multiple extraction commands that can be executed together to rapidly expand repository context across related code paths.

-Each extraction expands the active repository context and copies the accumulated result into the clipboard buffer.
+- Each extraction expands the active repository context and copies the accumulated result into the clipboard buffer.

-Function indexing provides exact extraction coordinates that assistants can use to request additional implementation context.
+- Function indexing provides exact extraction coordinates that assistants can use to request additional implementation context.

-Instead of guessing missing code, assistants propose deterministic extraction commands that developers can execute to progressively acquire explicit repository context.
+- Instead of guessing missing code, assistants propose deterministic extraction commands that developers can execute to progressively acquire explicit repository context.

 ### Example Assistant-Generated Extraction Batch